BrandanKeen/hurricane-field-analysis/README.md

 ## Methods

-All observations were recorded using a **Davis Vantage Pro 2** weather station mounted on a **custom-built vehicle mount**.
+All observations were recorded using a Davis Vantage Pro 2 weather station mounted on a custom-built vehicle mount.
 Measurements were wirelessly transmitted to a data logging console located inside the vehicle, which subsequently pushed data packets to a connected computer running Davis WeatherLink software.
 This enabled real-time monitoring and archival of the observations.

 The instrumentation suite included: